massapatience/wed_27388_Massa_OnlineQuizSystem/README.md

 - **Performance Analytics**: Helps teachers track student progress.

 For further details, refer to the repository files for screenshots and additional documentation.
+Innovations in This Project
+Automated Quiz Grading

+The system grades quizzes instantly using PL/SQL logic, reducing teacher workload and ensuring consistent scoring.

+Security Enforcement via Triggers

+Modifications (INSERT, UPDATE, DELETE) are blocked during weekdays and public holidays using a smart PL/SQL trigger based on a holiday reference table.

+Integrated Audit Logging System

+Every sensitive database operation is tracked using custom triggers and an audit package, enabling full accountability.

+MIS Support with Performance Analytics

+JOIN operations and reports allow teachers to view top-performing students, average scores, and quiz effectiveness—supporting decision-making.

+Modular Architecture with Packages

+Reusable PL/SQL packages group procedures and functions for maintainability and cleaner code organization.

+🌱 Future Work and Enhancements
+Mobile Version of the Quiz System

+Develop a mobile-friendly interface or app so students can take quizzes on phones or tablets.

+Feedback and Review Module

+Allow students to review their answers and receive detailed feedback or explanations for each question after the quiz.

+Role-Based Access Control (RBAC)

+Implement advanced user roles (Admin, Teacher, Student, Auditor) with separate dashboards and privileges.

+Timer and Auto-Submit Feature

+Add a countdown timer for timed quizzes that automatically submits the quiz when time expires.

+Email Notification System

+Notify students of upcoming quizzes and send automatic emails with their scores once quizzes are graded.

+Graphical Reporting Dashboard

+Use visualization tools (e.g., charts or graphs) for quiz statistics, student performance trends, and overall system activity.

+Online Proctoring Support

+Add webcam/mic integration or activity monitoring to prevent cheating during online exams.